Tadas Klimavičius: Professional career

 Klimavičius played for Žalgiris Kaunas, BC Alita, Fabriano Basket early in his career, before having breakout seasons with BC Šiauliai, helping them win LKL bronze medals in 2006 and 2007, BBL bronze medals in 2006, and helping Šiauliai in FIBA EuroChallenge competition.
 After a successful season with Olympia Larissa in Greece, Klimavičius returned to Žalgiris Kaunas.
 After a difficult 2008–09 season for the team, Klimavičius played his most successful season with Žalgiris, becoming one of the best players on the team, and helping the team in matches in the Euroleague and against Lietuvos rytas, winning the BBL championship in 2010.

 In 2010, Klimavičius signed a new contract with Žalgiris for the 2010–11 season, with an option to prolong the contract for the 2011–12 season.
 In 2014, Klimavičius signed with Telekom Baskets Bonn of the Basketball Bundesliga.

 On 4 August 2016 it was announced that Klimavičius signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 On 24 January 2017 Klimavičius signed with Vytautas Prienai-Birštonas shortly after terminating his contract with Neptūnas.
 He became an important part in the Vytautas rotation, and helped the team to win the 2017 BBL championship.
 He left Vytautas in January, after suffering some injuries.
+He spent the last years of his career playing for BC Omega-Tauras-LSU of the Regional Basketball League, the third tier of Lithuanian Basketball.